razor-x/gist-async/README.md

 ### Grunt

-Optionally, you may run addtional development tasks with [Grunt].
+Optionally, you may run additional development tasks with [Grunt].
 Install it with

 ```